Woman and man smiling with mug

 Look before you leap

-A number of factors must be considered to ensure that HMRC will not seek to tax the income from the transferred shares back to the donor spouse.
+Several factors must be considered to ensure that HMRC will not seek to tax the income from the transferred shares back to the donor spouse.
 As well as ensuring any transfers are made in accordance with the company's Articles, key considerations include an assessment of the shares themselves and the state of the marriage.

 Last word

-Key tax reliefs could be adversely affected and some pre-sale tax planning may be in order.
+Key tax reliefs could be adversely affected, and some pre-sale tax planning may be in order.

-For more information on the issues addressed in this article or to discuss your circumstances, get in touch with Simon Warne or your usual Crowe contact.
+For more information on the issues addressed in this article or to discuss your circumstances, please get in touch with Simon Warne or your usual Crowe contact.

 For more information, visit our Business lifecycle.